LinkedIn Profile Basics

 • References to community activities and involvement.
 This is important to include as it gives others a point of reference or perhaps shows they have something in common with you.

 There is, of course, more to a top quality LinkedIn profile than these basics.
-But you need to get these right first before you doing anything else on LinkedIn.
+But you need to get these right first before doing anything else on LinkedIn.
 Your credibility and professional integrity are at stake!

 Writing your own LinkedIn profile can be somewhat tricky.
 We tend to play down our achievements; more so if we are women.
 But LinkedIn is no place to hide your light under a bushel so if you want a professionally written profile but don’t know how to achieve that, do get in touch with us.
 We are happy to help and can do so in a variety of ways.
 We also have a LinkedIn marketing programme, ConnectMe, which helps individuals and companies get more business from LinkedIn.